On Canonical Sandpile Actions of Embedded Graphs: Special case: The sandpile group of the medial digraph acts canonically on quasi-trees

-\begin{customthm}{\ref{prob:finer_relationships}} Use the alternative definition of the rotor-routing action to uncover a finer relationship between the rotor-routing and Bernardi actions on non-planar graphs. \end{customthm}
+Let us end with one more open problem.
 Note that $S(G^{\bowtie})$ acts on linear equivalence classes of chip configurations with $d$ chips, by addition.
 This motivates the following question, where a positive answer would give another simply transitive action of $S(G^{\bowtie})$ on quasi-trees.

 \begin{prob} Is there positive integer $d$ and a natural assignment mapping quasi-trees of $(G,\Sigma)$ to chip-configurations of $G^{\bowtie}$ with $d$ chips, such that different quasi-trees are mapped to linearly nonequivalent chip-configurations? \end{prob}